xabd/PrivacyScanner/README.md

 ## ☕ Support Development

-If you like PrivacyScanner you can support me here:
+If you like PrivacyScanner, you can support me here:
 👉 [**Ko-fi.com/DigitalEscape**](https://ko-fi.com/digitalescape)

 Your support helps keep this open-source project alive 💚